KEEP YOUR MITSUBISHI HAPPY

 1 Manufacturer's Suggested Retail Price.
 Excludes destination/handling, tax, title, license etc. Retailer price, terms and vehicle availability may vary.
 See your Mitsubishi retailer for details.

 Manufacturer's Suggested Retail Price.
 Excludes destination/handling, tax, title, license etc. Retailer price, terms and vehicle availability may vary.
 Includes CHAdeMO DC quick-charge port, battery warming system and heated side-view mirrors.
-See your Mitsubishi retailer for details.
-Destination/handling charges for Mitsubishi i-MiEV $850; Alaska/Hawaii $975.
-Tax savings subject to rules and availability.
-Taxpayer must incur federal tax liability to receive full benefit.
-Consult your tax professional.
+Destination/handling charges for Mitsubishi i-MiEV $850 ($975 Alaska/Hawaii).
 Actual prices set by retailer.
+Federal and state tax credits and/or rebates may be available "post- sale" (after purchase of the vehicle has been completed by the dealer).
+Consult your tax professional for details.